s0r00t/IRCMachine/README.md

 ## Usage

 First, you must configure the bot via ircmachine.json.
+Check the wiki for help.
-Check wiki for help.
+If IRCMachine fails to find a config file, it will download the one currently in the repo; please note it's not recommended to use it (right now it's just mine :P).
 Then, run main.py with your favourite interpreter :
 >python main.py